This Week in Health News: 11 Stories You Need to See

 Can't-Miss Earnings

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Nektar Therapeutics and Novavax.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for CTI BioPharma and Elevation Oncology.

 Catch up on all the latest earnings reports here.